synoa/synoa.github.io/documentation/magento/1.x/upgradeMagento.md

 # Upgrade Magento

+## Feature Freeze in project

+Before we start we should consider a feature freeze for the project.
+Nobody should touch any code, because this code can result in bugs, but we want to find only bugs which came through the upgrade.

 ## Make sure no core files are touched

 * Download your installed version of magento and unzip it to any location